Hi, I’m Daisy Derrick

 That brought me into bridal.
 Into precision.
 Into the intricate inner world of a garment that most people never see - the hand-stitched beading, the structured boning, the invisible details that make the difference between a dress that fits and a dress that transforms.
 I fell in love with the handwork others dreaded.
 The slow, intentional, one-of-one pieces.
 The over-the-top evening wear that asked everything of your hands and gave everything back.

-Nine years later, I understand something I couldn’t have articulated in 2017: this work was never really about the garments.
-It was always about the relationship between a woman and what she wears — and what becomes possible when that relationship is right.
+Nearly a decade later, I understand something I couldn’t have articulated in 2017: this work was never really about the garments.
+It was always about the relationship between a woman and what she wears - and what becomes possible when that relationship is right.

 What I believe